Wisconsin Nurse Practitioner Malpractice Insurance Cost

 Wisconsin: Typical NP limits are $1,000,000 per claim / $3,000,000 aggregate.
 APNPs align with ch.
 655/N 8 in practice; $1M/$3M is common (Wis.
 Stat. ch.
 441; Wis.
 Admin.
 Code N 8).

-Wisconsin: Reduced practice (collaboration required) - prescribing allowed with DEA (and state CS registration where required)..
+Wisconsin: Reduced practice (collaboration required) - controlled-substance prescribing is permitted with a DEA registration and, where the state requires one, a state CS registration.
 Reference (Wis.
 Stat. ch.
 441; Wis.
 Admin.
 Code N 8)

 Wisconsin: Reduced practice (collaboration required).
 A written collaboration agreement is required for at least one element of care (often prescribing); protocols/formularies must be followed.
 Reference (Wis.
 Stat. ch.
 441; Wis.
 Admin.
 Code N 8).